sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-05-Refactoring.md

 ## Refactoring in IntelliJ

-IntelliJ offers very strong refactoring tools.

-#### Never use find and replace, always Refactor
+IntelliJ offers very strong refactoring tools. *Never use find and replace, always Refactor*

-IntelliJ is really really good at renaming variables, functions, and class names.
+IntelliJ is great at renaming variables, functions, and class names.
 By using the automatic refactoring tools, it will update all references to the variable, function, or class for you throughout your project and your tests!
 It's going to be smarter and faster than Find and Replace, and is just as easy to use!

 ---